neos/fusion-form/Documentation/FusionRuntimeReference.rst

 The `SchemaCollection` implements the `SchemaInterface` for an array of multiple named properties.
 It will execute all subschemas that are defined for each subkey and merge the results into one.
-The subschemas can be created with the Eeel `Schema.forType(...)` helper or the `Neos.Fusion.Form:Runtime.Schema` prototype.
+The subschemas can be created with the Eel `Schema.forType(...)` helper or the `Neos.Fusion.Form:Runtime.Schema` prototype.

 Example::